martymcflywa/ecu/year_1/sem_1/CSG1132_communicating_in_an_it_environment/08_week_8/lab_statistical_literacy_3.md

 		- Where in the possible range between minus infinity and plus infinity the scores tend to fall
 	- Can be described by the mean or median
 		- Median is used when the scores are skewed

+## Activity 4 - Centrality and variablity

+Now for the variables you selected in Activity 1, describe the summary stats in the Facebook workshop.